apuroop-apz/bachelorsMiniProject/projectSearchEngine.md

 between components of the system).

 ![alt text](https://github.com/apuroop-apz/bachelorsMiniProject/blob/master/figures/fig9.5.jpg)

+**A test case can be derived from, and thereby traceable to, a use case in the use-case model or a use-case realization in the design model.**

 #### System Testing
 The testing phase is an important part of software development.
 It is the process of